rohitdeshatwad2011-lgtm/ecoguard/README.md

-# EcoGuard - Smart Environmental Monitor
+# EcoGuard - Environmental Monitor

-EcoGuard is a simple web project I made to monitor environmental data in an easy way.
-I built this project to learn web development and practice my coding skills.
+EcoGuard is a simple web project I made to help users monitor environmental conditions easily.

+## Why I Built This Project
+I wanted to build a dashboard that shows basic environmental data in a clean and easy-to-read way.

-1) Features
+## Features
-- Very simple and clean user interface
+- Clean and responsive dashboard layout
-- Easy to navigate dashboard
+- Easy navigation and clear data representation
-- Works directly in any browser
+- Works on all modern web browsers without any installation

-2) Technologies Used
+## Technologies Used
-- HTML5
+- HTML5 (for page structure)
-- CSS3
+- CSS3 (for styling and layout)
-- JavaScript
+- JavaScript (for basic dynamic interactions)

-3) How to Run This Project
+## How to Run the Project Locally
-1. Download or clone this repository to your computer.
+1. Download or clone this repository to your system.
-2. Open the `index.html` file in Chrome or any web browser.
+2. Locate the `index.html` file in the project folder.
+3. Double-click or open `index.html` in Chrome or any browser.

+## Future Improvements
+- Adding real-time API support for live environmental data.
+- Improving mobile responsiveness even further.

-Made by Rohit Deshatwad
+Created by Rohit Deshatwad